CS-PCockrill/data-ingestor-py/README.md

 ### Cleanup (Optional)

-To remove generated files in the connected environment:
+To remove generated dependency files in the environment:

 ```make clean-vendor```